 What is Worker’s Compensation and why are they Important?

-Workers’ compensation is a type of insurance that provides coverage to workers if they are injured at work or become ill because of the work they do.
+Workers’ compensation is a type of insurance that provides coverage to workers if they get injuries at work or become ill because of the work they do.
 Almost all U.S. states require employers to avail of workers’ compensation either through the government or private insurance companies.
-Workers are provided with medical care and benefits for work-related injuries, Employers, on the other hand, will be protected from suits if their workers decide to sue.
+Workers are provided with medical care and benefits for work-related injuries.
+Employers, on the other hand, have coverage for lawsuits if their workers decide to sue.

 BENEFITS OF WORKERS COMPENSATION